National Gallery of Modern Art, Lagos: Exhibits

 The Portrait Gallery section includes both modern and earlier portraits of prominent, including all Heads of State.

 It includes portraits of artists such as Aina Onabolu, Chief Hubert Ogunde, Chinua Achebe, Wole Soyinka and Professor Ben Enwonwu.
 The section holding the works of the masters and other Nigerian artists includes work by Akinola Lasekan, Erhabor Emokpae, Professor Solomon Wangboje, Bruce Onobrakpeya, Haig David West and Gani Odutokun.

 The modern sculpture section presents recent Nigerian sculpture, showing continuity with earlier forms such as the Nok culture but now no longer ritual and mystical in character.
 Other sections are devoted to ceramics, artwork from friendly nations, a comparison of media and styles, glass painting and textiles.
-Modern textile art in Nigeria draws on rich traditions from the Yoruba, Hausa, Igbo and other peoples of Nigeria.
+Modern textile art in Nigeria draws on rich traditions from the Yoruba, Hausa, Igbo, Edo and other peoples of Nigeria.
 Even modern textile art may draw heavily on folklore and use traditional symbols, colours and patterns.